 Eurydice (also known as Eurydike) was a nymph in Ancient Greek mythology and the wife of Orpheus, who tried to bring her back from the underworld with the music of his lyre.

-In Ancient Greek the name Eurydice means "wide justice", where eurys means "wide" and dike means "justice".
+In Ancient Greek, the name Eurydice means "wide justice", where eurys means "wide" and dike means "justice".

 The correct pronunciation of Eurydice in English is Yuh-rid-ih-see.
 First, it's important to keep in mind that the first syllable, "Eu", is not pronounced with a "you" sound, but is more of a "yuh".
 Second, the end, "ce" is pronounced as -see, and you will often find this in other Greek names, where the "e" produces an "ee" sound.